 The ensuing call for applications will take place directly with the department/faculty and is fully within the competence of the departmental coordinators, who themselves set the requirements for applicants and the dates for the calls for applications.

-Nomination for an Erasmus+ study stay is binding.
-Should a student be compelled for serious health or personal reasons to cancel his/her nomination, they are obliged to do so without delay by means of the form Announcement of Cancellation of Study Stay (which you can find in the Documents section), which must be confirmed by the departmental coordinator and handed over to be registered with the CIC.
+Nomination for an Erasmus+ study placement is binding.
+Should a student be compelled for serious health or personal reasons to cancel his/her nomination, they are obliged to inform CZS coordinator via e-mail.
 Withdrawal from nomination may influence future possibilities of being selected for this programme.

 1. Completion and Sending of Application Form

-- the student ascertains the deadline and instructions for the sending of applications to the foreign institution (online or by post), whether the institution requires an official nomination from the departmental coordinator, etc. and sources of information – the website of the host institution
+- the student ascertains the deadline and instructions for the sending of applications to the foreign institution (online or by post), whether the institution requires an official nomination from the departmental coordinator, etc. and sources of information – the website of the host institution, the list of nomination deadlines in the “Documents” section on CZS website

 - the student is responsible for the correct completion of the application and its sending in time